Paul Grafer

-Paul Grafer (born August 7, 1974) is a retired American soccer goalkeeper who spent six seasons in Major League Soccer with the Colorado Rapids and MetroStars.
+Paul Grafer (born August 7, 1974) is an American retired soccer goalkeeper who spent six seasons in Major League Soccer with the Colorado Rapids and MetroStars.
 He was the goalkeeper coach for the United States U-17 men's national soccer team between 2007 and 2012.
 He has been a FIFA Instructor and assistant coach with Chivas USA of Major League Soccer.
 He has also been professionally affiliated with Athletes Helping Athletes and SAFE, organizations that provide lifeskills development and training to student athletes.
 Paul's current professional role is Technical Director for Major League Soccer.

 Youth

 Grafer graduated from St. Mary's High School in 1992 where he was a Parade All-American.
 He then attended The College of William & Mary where he played soccer from 1993 to 1995.
 He was an All-American his senior year and gained his degree in kinesiology in 1997.
 In 2007, William and Mary inducted Grafer into the school's Athletic Hall of Fame.